chengdol/InfraTree/docker-elasticsearch/README.md

 ## Elasticsearch Cluster

+The compose file is referenced from [geektime-ELK](https://github.com/geektime-geekbang/geektime-ELK), the many practices please see it as well.

 Set up 3 nodes elasticsearch cluster along with kibana and cerebro(commented out in docker compose yaml file)
 ```bash
 # up